LordAshes/TaleSpire-CommonCodeSnippets/README.md

 ConfigEntry.md = Defining configs that's updatable by user prior to runtime.
 Updatable in r2modman to

+CreatureIdToAsset.md = Obtaining a CreatureBoardAsset or Creature from a CreatureId

 EnumeratingAssets.md = Information on how to obtain a list of all CreatureBoardAssets (minis)

 Get TaleSpire_CustomData.md = Information on loading assets from other mods with same parent root folder.